grdw/grdw/_posts/2026-01-27-how-tiny-can-you-make-a-website-part-2.md

 | Failed transactions | 0                 | 7         |
 | Longest transaction | 5.91              | 57.70     |

-The dedicated binary naturally blows Busybox out of the water.
+The dedicated binary naturally blows Busybox out of the water, but what I wasn't expecting was for it to almost double the amount of transactions while barely breaking a sweat.

+- How to SSL